emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

-Now that your login keys have been saved to the home directory, you can use `near-cli` to deploy the compiled contract to Axion.
+Now that your login keys have been saved to the home directory, you can use `near-cli` to deploy the compiled contract to Fermi.

 > **Note:** In Linux and macOS this folder will be `~/.near-credentials`.

 ### Deploying the contract {#deploying-the-contract}

-Finally, use `near-cli` to deploy the smart contract to Axion test network:
+Finally, use `near-cli` to deploy the smart contract to Fermi test network:

-> **Note:** In the following steps, please replace `YOUR_ACCOUNT_HERE` with the name of the account you created in the Axion Wallet.
+> **Note:** In the following steps, please replace `YOUR_ACCOUNT_HERE` with the name of the account you created in the Fermi Wallet.
 For example: `my-username.testnet`.

 ```bash
 near deploy --wasmFile target/wasm32-unknown-unknown/release/rust_counter_tutorial.wasm --accountId YOUR_ACCOUNT_HERE